mantidproject/mantid/docs/source/plotting/index.rst

 colour cycles etc. This is most readily achieved by setting the ``rcParams`` at the start of a Mantid Workbench session.
 The example below shows a plot with the default colour cycle and line width, followed be resetting the parameters with ``rcParams``.
-An example with many of the editable parameters is avialable at `the Matplotlib site <https://matplotlib.org/users/customizing.html>`_.
+An example with many of the editable parameters is available at `the Matplotlib site <https://matplotlib.org/users/customizing.html>`_.

 .. plot::
    :include-source: